 Your business gets stuck in neutral while precious time is spent on lesser valued activities.
 Even though you’re getting things done, you want to make sure you’re doing the right things to ensure your small business growth.
 Are you ready to shift gears?

 To succeed in an “interruption economy”, an active, ongoing planning process is essential for small businesses.
 Active ongoing planning is the kind of planning that allows you to focus on the critical activities that move your business forward.

 An ongoing planning process is known to save time, reduce stress, incite happiness, and spark greater satisfaction.
 Plus, you’ll worry less about having time to address the important business growth initiatives.

 Spoiler alert!
 Discipline and leadership required to implement!

-An active, ongoing planning process consists of 5 phases of planning:
+An active, ongoing planning process consists of five (5) phases:

 Planning is the most important activity for your business.
-It keeps your focus razor sharp and helps use your time wisely to complete the projects and initiatives that move your business forward.
+It keeps your focus razor-sharp.
+Plus, it helps to use your time wisely to complete the initiatives that move your business forward.

 Are you ready to unzip your success and grow your business?
 If so, we invite you to join Eureka, our online business community where the ongoing conversations unravel the complexity and chaos of business planning.